j-marin/HPI/README.md

 - datation with the TDR method
 - HPI gain and loss rates (transition rates)
 - HPI tree plots (phylogenetic tree and timetree)
+The data used for the analyses of this paper here is also available.